At a Glance

 ✨Research the College

 Familiarise yourself with Newcastle and Stafford Colleges Group's values, mission, and recent achievements.
-Understanding the college's culture and goals will allow you to tailor your responses and show that you're genuinely interested in being part of their team.
+Understanding their educational approach will allow you to tailor your responses and show that you're genuinely interested in being part of their team.

 ✨Prepare Questions for Them

 Interviews are a two-way street.
-Prepare thoughtful questions about the college, the department, and the role itself.
-This not only shows your interest but also helps you determine if this is the right fit for you.
+Prepare thoughtful questions about the college's programmes, student engagement strategies, and professional development opportunities.
+This shows your enthusiasm and helps you assess if the college is the right fit for you.